The Bispectrum in Lagrangian Perturbation Theory: Infrared Resummation of BAO and the Saddle-Point Approximation

 In this scheme the matter clustering ($F(\bq) = 1$) term in LPT (Eqn.~\ref{eqn:bispectrum}) is re-written in terms of bias operators, such that for example the Zeldovich matter density is given by \cite{Schmittfull19}

-up to quadratic order.
+up to quadratic order, where $s^2$ is the square of the traceless shear field.
 The shifted operator basis is an intermediate between Lagrangian and Eulerian perturbation theory, almost keeping the form of the latter but with bulk displacements kept to arbitrary order in the exponent rather than expanded perturbatively.
-A useful fact is that the nonlinear matter field itself can be written in terms of the shifted operators above and, conveniently, the bispectrum for the shifted operators up to the order shown above can be easily computed using generalizations of $\mathcal{E}$, as we describe in more detail in Appendix~\ref{app:biased_tracers}.
+A useful fact is that both the nonlinear matter and galaxy density fields can be written in terms of the shifted operators above with varying coefficients and, conveniently, the bispectrum for the shifted operators up to the order shown above can be expressed in terms of generalizations of $\mathcal{E}$, as we describe in more detail in Appendix~\ref{app:biased_tracers}.
+While the numerical evaluation of the two alternative schemes discussed above is beyond the scope of this work, their mathematical structure is rather similar to the direct Zeldovich calculation presented in this work, and we outline the steps towards these extensions in the aforementioned Appendix.